-HCPSS welcomes visitors to our schools.
+HCPSS welcomes parents/guardians to visit our schools.
 American Education Week, held in November, offers an excellent opportunity for school visits.
 At other times, visitors are asked to follow the procedures below in order to limit interruptions to instruction and maximize safety for all.

-Contact the principal at least 24 hours in advance to discuss the purpose of the visit and to establish a convenient time for both the visitor and the school.
+- Contact the principal at least 24 hours in advance to discuss the purpose of the visit and to establish a convenient time for both the visitor and the school.
 Visitors must receive prior approval from the principal before entering a classroom.
-Teachers may request that visits be rescheduled to serve instructional needs and students' best interests.
+Teachers may request that visits be rescheduled to serve instructional needs and students' best interests. - Only the agreed upon attendees are permitted during an observation/ visitation and volunteer opportunity. - Students may not shadow other students. - Sign in at the main office, receive a visitor badge, and sign a Confidentiality form.
+Visitors are required to provide a photo ID. - Avoid access to confidential or personally identifiable information related to the student(s) you are observing, even if you have a working relationship with families of other students in the observation setting, unless that information pertains to your child